-SEEK TO CLARIFY ANY WORD OR CONCEPT THAT YOU HAVE TROUBLE UNDERSTANDING: You will be reading texts that will have words, concepts, and ideas that may be new to you.
+SEEK TO CLARIFY ANY WORD OR CONCEPT THAT YOU HAVE TROUBLE UNDERSTANDING: You will be reading texts and watching films that will have words, concepts, and ideas that may be new to you.
 Do not hesitate ask me for an explanation or clarification during our class discussions.